 The back, being the most superficial muscle of the upper body, is easier to target.
-However, to build muscle mass, you’ll have to do the best back workouts in the gym.
+However, to build muscle mass, you have to train your back from multiple angles.

-From bodyweight and dumbbells to barbells and machines, I’ve shared as many as 20 best back exercises that can help you build wider lats, sculpted traps, and a muscular posterior torso.
+In this article, I’ll show you the 18 best back exercises that help build wider lats, sculpted traps, and a muscular posterior torso.

 The Back Muscles